Flavors of the World: Tarragon of France

 - 1/2 cup dry vermouth or dry white wine

 - 3/4 cup whipping cream or crème fraiche

 - 3 tablespoons chopped fresh tarragon

-- Roast, uncovered, in preheated oven, basting occasionally with pan juices.
-Cook until internal temperature (in thickest part of thigh) registers 175 degrees F. and juices run clear when thigh is pierced--about 1 hour.
+- Roast, uncovered, in a preheated oven, basting occasionally with pan juices.
+Cook until internal temperature (in thickest part of the thigh) registers 175 degrees F. and juices run clear when thigh is pierced—about 1 hour.

 - Transfer chicken to platter; tent with foil to keep warm while making the sauce.

 - Transfer pan juices to medium saucepan.
-Freeze until fat rises to top--about minutes.
+Freeze until fat rises to the top—about minutes.
 Spoon off fat and discard.
 Add vermouth to pan juices in saucepan.
-Boil until slightly reduce, about 3 minutes.
+Boil until slightly reduced, about 3 minutes.